ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 ## Procedure to view deployment history for vCenter Server instances
 {: #vc_viewinginstances-procedure-view-deploy-history}

-Click **Deployment history** from the left navigation pane to view the deployment history for the instance.
+Click the **Deployment history** tab to view the deployment history for the instance.

 | Item        | Description       |
 |:------------- |:------------- |